GoogleChrome/developer.chrome.com/site/en/blog/crx-scripting-api/index.md

 to help clean up the Tabs API, to reimagine `executeScript` for a more secure extensions platform, and to lay the groundwork for new scripting capabilities that will be coming later this year.

-If you have any thoughts or feedback on what we've shared here, head over to the [chromium-extensions](crx-group) Google Group.
+If you have any thoughts or feedback on what we've shared here or Manifest V3 in general, head over to the [chromium-extensions](crx-group) Google Group and tell us what you think.

 [content-scripts]: https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts
 [crx-group]: https://groups.google.com/a/chromium.org/g/chromium-extensions